SWALEC

 SWALEC was an electricity supply and distribution company in South Wales, established in 1989 following the de-regulation of the electricity supply industry in the United Kingdom.
 The business has seen several changes of ownership from 1996, and the SWALEC brand has been used for retail gas supply as well as electricity.
-Today Western Power Distribution runs the distribution network business, and SWALEC Contracting is a trading name of OVO Energy.
+Today National Grid runs the distribution network business, and SWALEC Contracting is a trading name of OVO Energy.
+The name SWALEC is a syllabic acronym of 'South Wales Electricity'.

 Predecessor

-The South Wales Electricity Board (SWEB) was formed in 1948 under the Electricity Act 1947, which brought about the nationalisation and merger of local authority and private electricity companies.
+The South Wales Electricity Board (SWaEB) was formed in 1948 under the Electricity Act 1947, which brought about the nationalisation and merger of local authority and private electricity companies.

-The SWEB was responsible for the purchase of electricity from the electricity generator (the Central Electricity Generating Board from 1958) and the distribution and sale of electricity to customers.
+The SWaEB was responsible for the purchase of electricity from the electricity generator (the Central Electricity Generating Board from 1958) and the distribution and sale of electricity to customers.
 The key members of the Board were: Chairman W.D.D.
 Fenton (1964, 1967), Deputy Chairman H. Pryce-Jones (1964, 1967), full-time member William E. Richardson (1964, 1967).

 The number of customers supplied by the Board was:

 The amount of electricity, in GWh, sold by South Wales Electricity Board was:

 Formation

-SWEB was privatised in 1989 as South Wales Electricity, one of the regional companies created by the Electricity Act 1989.
+SWaEB was privatised in 1989 as South Wales Electricity, one of the regional companies created by the Electricity Act 1989.
 The company soon began to use the SWALEC brand.